-- A. Nonexclusion time out is the least restrictive form of time out.
+- A. Non-exclusion time out is the least restrictive form of time out.
 The student is allowed to observe the classroom activity but not participate. - B. Exclusion time out excludes the student from participation in and observation of classroom activities.
 The student remains in the classroom but cannot observe or participate in ongoing activities. - III.
 Seclusion

 Seclusion or isolation removes the student from the classroom for a predetermined period of time.
-The student is placed in a nonstimulating room away from the classroom.
+The student is placed in a non-stimulating room away from the classroom.
 The student must be observed continuously by trained personnel.

 - IV.
-Physical Restraint - A. Manual physical restraint is the use of physical restraint techniques that involve physical force to restrict free movement of all or part of a student's body.
-It is a method to prevent a student from harming himself/herself or others. - B. Physical restraint should only be used in an emergency situation when an immediate and significant threat to the student or others exists. - C. Physical restraint may only be implemented by trained, qualified school personnel.
+Physical Restraint - A. School personnel may not use mechanical restraint.
+School resource officers, school safety officers, school guardians or school security guards may use mechanical restraints in the exercise of their powers and duties to restrict students in grades 6 through 12. - B. Manual physical restraint is the use of physical restraint techniques that involve physical force to restrict free movement of all or part of a student's body.
+It is a method to prevent a student from harming himself/herself or others. - C. Physical restraint should only be used in an emergency situation when an immediate and significant threat to the student or others exists and must be discontinued as soon as the threat posed by the dangerous behavior has dissipated.